hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

 - `nCount_RNA`: number of UMIs per cell
 - `nFeature_RNA`: number of genes detected per cell

 ### Reading in multiple samples with a `for loop`

-In practice, you likely have many samples that you want to read the data in for using the `Read10X()` or the `readMM()` functions.
-So, to make the data import into R more efficient we can use a `for` loop.
+In practice, you will likely have several samples that you will need to read in data for using one of the 2 functions we discussed earlier (`Read10X()` or `readMM()`).
+So, to make the data import into R more efficient we can use a `for` loop, that will interate over a series of commands for each of the inputs given.

-A `for` loop interates over a series of commands for each of the inputs given.
 In R, it has the following structure/syntax:

 ```r
 ## DO NOT RUN